What Are Common Questions Asked in a Job Interview

 Use Stories That Scale Internationally

-If your career ambitions include relocation, remote-first roles, or cross-cultural work, prioritize stories that show adaptability, communication across borders, and scalable processes.
-Hiring managers for global roles look for evidence you can transfer impact across different contexts—so highlight process improvement, stakeholder coordination, and remote team leadership.
+If your career ambitions include relocation, remote-first roles or cross-cultural work, prioritise stories that show adaptability, communication across borders, and scalable processes.
+Hiring managers for global roles look for evidence you can transfer impact across different contexts—so highlight process improvement, stakeholder coordination, remote team leadership.

 Preparation Process: From Research to Rehearsal